google/koladata/docs/api_reference.md

       be extracted.
-    include_self: whether to include the 'self_' column. 'self_' column is always included if `cols` is None and `ds` contains primitives/lists/dicts or it has ITEMID/ANY schema.
+    include_self: whether to include the 'self_' column. 'self_' column is always included if `cols` is None and `ds` contains primitives/lists/dicts or it has ITEMID schema.

   Returns:
     DataFrame with columns from DataSlice fields.